Kapiainen/Lauhdutin/Readme.md

 # Changelog
 **Version 2.x.x - YYYY/MM/DD:**
 - Updated sorting of most recently played games to sort them alphabetically when timestamps are equal.
+- Added sorting by total hours played.
+- Added ability to reverse the order of the list of games.

 **Version 2.3.0 - 2017/02/19:**
 - Added overlay art for generic errors.